PanBrowse/PanVA/online_docs/docs/v0.0.0/data-format-homology.md

 ]
 ```

-Important: When using an array of strings as metadata, be sure to consistently use an array across all homologies.
+**Important:** When using an array of strings as metadata, be sure to consistently use an array across all homologies.

 ### `tree files` (OPTIONAL)

-The PanVA frontend can be configured to display one or more additional trees, such as CoreSNP.
-The files are in Newick format and should be placed in the root of the app directory.
+The PanVA frontend can be configured to display one or more additional trees, such as a Core SNP tree, gene dinstance or kmer distance tree.
+- The files are in Newick format, with distances and `genome_nr` as leaf names.
+- The tree files have `.txt` extensions should be placed in the root of the app directory.

 ## Homology group files

-#### `alignments.csv`
+### <a id="alignments"> </a>`alignments.csv`

 This is a matrix of the aligned gene sequences and position specific attributes.
 For example: